Home » Dessert Recipes » Easy Apple Pie Filling

 Close up of Apple Pie Filling cooking in a pot

-What Type Of Apples To Use for Apple Pie Filling?
+What Type of Apples to Use for Apple Pie Filling

 • Honey Crisp apples are another favorite; they are great for pies.
 Compared to Granny Smith, they are sweeter, but they are still firm and not too juicy.